DjangoGirls/tutorial/html/README.md

 Notice how the browser has understood that "Ola's blog" is the title of your page?
 It has interpreted `<title>Ola's blog</title>` and placed the text in the title bar of your browser (it will also be used for bookmarks and so on).

-You will probably also have noticed that each opening tag is matched by a _closing tag_, with a `/`, and that tags are _nested_ (i.e. you can't close a particular tag until all the ones that were inside it have been closed too).
+You will probably also have noticed that each opening tag is matched by a _closing tag_, with a `/`, and that elements are _nested_ (i.e. you can't close a particular tag until all the ones that were inside it have been closed too).

 It's like putting things into boxes.
 You have one big box, `<html></html>`; inside it is `<body></body>`, and that contains smaller boxes still: `<p></p>`.

-You need to follow these rules of _closing_ tags, and of _nesting_ them - if you don't, the browser may not be able to interpret them properly and your page will display incorrectly.
+You need to follow these rules of _closing_ tags, and of _nesting_ elements - if you don't, the browser may not be able to interpret them properly and your page will display incorrectly.

 ## Customize your template